 Oh, my dear corn on the cob – what are we to do?

 P.S.
 If you love summer sweet corn as much as I do, then just this one recipe won’t be enough.
-Be sure to check out our No-Cook Fresh Corn, Tomato and Avocado Salad, too!
+Be sure to check out our No-Cook Fresh Corn, Tomato and Avocado Salad and our Mexican Street Corn Salad, too!

 - 6-8 ears of fresh sweet corn (to yield 5 cups of kernels)